leptonai/leptonai/misc/tuna/tuna-user-guide.md

 ### <span style="color:SkyBlue">`train` Command Overview

-The `train` function allows users to configure and run a training job for fine-tuning machine learning models with various customizable options.
-The command supports several options for specifying model configurations, training parameters, and environment settings.
+Ready to fine-tune a machine learning model?
+The `train` command helps you configure and run training jobs with customizable options, from model configuration to training parameters.

 #### Example Usage